 Suicide is the act of taking one’s own life voluntarily and intentionally.
-Suicidal thoughts are intense feelings that affect the emotions and produce thoughts of inability to continue on in life.
+Suicidal thoughts are the intense emotions that produce thoughts of inability to continue on in life.
 Suicidal contemplations are the practical considerations of method to carry out the actual act taking one’s life.

 Statistics show that suicide is the eleventh leading cause of death in the United States.
 Suicide attempts that end in hospitalization are three times higher.
-Such a large number is proof that “thoughts and contemplations” are of epic proportions.
+Such large numbers are proof that “thoughts and contemplations” are of epic proportions.

-Most commonly, those who are thinking about suicide exhibit telling signs.
+Commonly, those who are thinking about suicide exhibit telling signs.
 It has been debated whether these signs are a cry for attention or an actual warning.
-Regardless of the motive it can be agreed that all cries are cries to be rescued.
+Regardless of the motive, it can be agreed that any cry to be rescued is important.

 Those who feign signs of suicidal tendencies for attention are certainly in need of help.
 These people do entertain thoughts of suicide, but not to a serious level.
-Their need to be rescued originates in a compulsive inner craving for attention.
-It is a different kind of struggle, and its roots can be traced back to deep feelings of inadequacy.
+Their need to be rescued reveal, among other emotions, deep feelings of inadequacy.
 The following description does not apply to this type of struggle.

 If you are a person who is genuinely struggling with suicidal thoughts, please know the simple fact that you are reading this is a positive sign.
-It shows a desire to be rescued from this desperate place in the heart that no one wants to be.
+It shows a desire, even if it’s slight, to be rescued from this desperate place in the heart.

 The person in this position is overwhelmed with a sense that nothing matters any more.
 They are certain their family would be better off without them.
 They feels like an emotional burden.
-Often, they are weighed down even further by feelings of guilt for not being able to pull themself out of this mire.
+Often, they are weighed down by feelings of shame for not being able to pull themself out of this state of mind.
 These guilt feelings can make them even more determined to end it all.
-For this person, everything has lost its value, so there is no motivation or effective tool of recovery except for one thing, and that is the possibility of being rescued.
+For this person, everything has lost its value, so there is little to no motivation, or effective tool of recovery except for one thing, and that is the possibility of being rescued.

 If you are feeling suicidal, you are not alone.